egrommet/Computational-Journalism-Publishers-Workbench/InstallingThePlatform.md

 ## Installing the Computatational Journalism Publishers Workbench Platform
 The software in the Computational Journalism Publishers Workbench is divided into two groups.
-The first, called the 'Platform', consists of R, the RKWard R GUI/IDE, the GGobi visual exploratory analysis package and the tools necessary to install R packages and task views.
+The first, called the 'Platform', consists of R, the GGobi visual exploratory analysis package, the tools necessary to install R packages and task views, and the RStudio Desktop.
 The second, called the 'Options', are collections of software for a given type of analysis or task.
 Most of the options roughly correspond to [CRAN Task Views](http://cran.r-project.org/web/views/).

 To install the platform, start the virtual machine, log in and open a terminal.
 Type
 ```